 Apple moved the three finger drag gesture option to another location, although the move doesn’t make a lot of sense if you ask me.
-In this post, I’ll show you how to enable the three finger drag gesture on OS X El Capitan.
+In this post, I’ll show you how to enable the three finger drag gesture on macOS.

 Step 4: Click Trackpad Options…